Extra Curricular Coursework

 Language

-Maven will offer two additional languages for students – Chinese and Spanish.
-Native Chinese and Spanish speakers will lead classes during the regular school day as well as offer classes for “Kids and Caretakers” once per month on Sundays.
+Maven will offer Spanish as our additional language.
 Incorporating foreign language as a part of early childhood learning is crucial for developing critical thinking, concentration, listening, problem solving, and multitasking skills.
 Children proficient in other languages also show signs of enhanced creativity and mental flexibility.

 Signing (ASL)